Hereditary Hearing Loss and Deafness Panel

 Clinical Features

 Hearing loss (HL) or deafness is the most common sensory deficit in humans, affecting an estimated 5% of the world's population.
 HL may be caused by environmental or genetic factors (Azaiez et al. 2018.
 PubMed ID: 30245029).
-Hereditary hearing loss and deafness (HHLD) is classified by type (conductive, sensorineural or mixed), age at onset (congenital, pre-lingual, post-lingual or age-related), audiological characteristics (severity and affected frequencies), associated clinical features (syndromic or nonsyndromic), and mode of inheritance (autosomal dominant, autosomal recessive, X-linked or mitochondrial).
+Hereditary hearing loss and deafness (HHLD) is classified by type (conductive, sensorineural, or mixed), age at onset (congenital, pre-lingual, post-lingual, or age-related), audiological characteristics (severity and affected frequencies), associated clinical features (syndromic or nonsyndromic), and mode of inheritance (autosomal dominant, autosomal recessive, X-linked, or mitochondrial).

-Molecular genetic testing is available for many types of HHLD, and plays a prominent role in diagnosis and genetic counseling (Hilgert et al. 2009.
+Molecular genetic testing is available for many types of HHLD and plays a prominent role in diagnosis and genetic counseling (Hilgert et al. 2009.
 PubMed ID: 18804553; Shearer and Smith.
 2012.
 PubMed ID: 23042251; Shearer et al. 2017.
 PubMed ID: 20301607; Smith et al. 2005.
 PubMed ID: 15752533).

 Genetics

 This comprehensive panel consists of genes that have been associated with all types of HHLD.
-Importantly, both syndromic and nonsyndromic HL genes are included in this panel due the variable or mild features associated with some syndromic HL genes.
+Importantly, both syndromic and nonsyndromic HL genes are included in this panel due to the variable or mild features associated with some syndromic HL genes.

 In developed countries, HL is primarily caused by genetic factors and is nonsyndromic (Sloan-Heggen et al. 2016.
 PubMed ID: 26969326).
-The majority of HHLD is monogenic, with the exception of age-related HL typically being a complex genetic disorder (Azaiez et al. 2018.
+The majority of HHLD is monogenic, with the exception of age-related HL, which is typically a complex genetic disorder (Azaiez et al. 2018.
 PubMed ID: 30245029).
 Congenital or pre-lingual HL is 80% genetic as compared to 20% acquired or environmental.
 Of pre-lingual genetic HL, 20% is syndromic and 80% nonsyndromic.
 Of pre-lingual genetic nonsyndromic hearing loss (NSHL), 80% is recessive, 19% is dominant, and the remainder is X-linked or mitochondrial (Shearer et al. 2017.
 PubMed ID: 20301607).
 To our knowledge, although de novo variants causing hearing loss have been documented, they are not a common cause of disease for the genes in this panel.

 The gene most commonly associated with NSHL is GJB2 (also known as connexin 26), which accounts for 50% of congenital severe-to-profound autosomal recessive NSHL cases (Smith et al. 2016.
 PubMed ID: 20301449).
 The most prevalent pathogenic GJB2 variant is c.35delG, having a global population frequency of 0.62%, and a frequency of 0.96% in European populations (gnomAD population database).

-The most common types of syndromic HL are Usher, Waardenburg and Pendred syndromes (Koffler et al. 2015.
+The most common types of syndromic HL are Usher, Waardenburg, and Pendred syndromes (Koffler et al. 2015.
 PubMed ID: 26443487).
 Other less common syndromic causes of HL are also included in this panel (Perrault, Treacher Collins, Stickler, Jervell and Lange-Nielsen, branchio-oto-renal (BOR), Wolfram, Heimler, and Alport syndromes).

 Copy number variant (CNV) detection is an important component of clinical genetic testing for HHLD, with CNVs contributing 18.7% of all positive genetic diagnoses in a large cohort of NSHL patients.
 The majority of CNVs detected in this study were in two genes: STRC (73%) and OTOA (13%).
 The carrier frequency of STRC CNVs was estimated at 1.1-1.6% in individuals without HL, indicating that STRC CNVs may be an equal or potentially larger contributor to autosomal recessive NSHL than GJB2 in some populations (Shearer et al. 2014.
 PubMed ID: 24963352).
 STRC CNVs often include the nearby CATSPER2 gene.
-Although CATSPER2 is not known to directly cause hearing loss, it is included in this panel because together with STRC these two genes are associated with deafness-infertility syndrome.
+Although CATSPER2 is not known to directly cause hearing loss, it is included in this panel because together with STRC, these two genes are associated with deafness-infertility syndrome.
 This test is able to detect CNVs in STRC, CATSPER2, and OTOA.

 In a study of 1,119 individuals with any type of hearing loss, 82% of positive diagnoses were due to 15 genes (GJB2, STRC, SLC26A4, TECTA, MYO15A, MYO7A, USH2A, CDH23, ADGRV1, TMC1, PCDH15, OTOF, TMPRSS3, LOXHD1, and OTOA) (Sloan-Heggen et al. 2016.
 PubMed ID: 26969326).